salvatore-giammanco/salvatore-giammanco.github.io/aboutme.md

 ## Ahoy matey! 🏴‍☠️

-My name is **Salvatore Giammanco** and I study **Natural Science** at the University of Milan.
-I also have a background as a Computer Scientist.
+My name is **Salvatore Giammanco** and I am a Software Developer currently looking for a job in Milan or Full-remote.

-### Why did I choose to study Natural Science?
+I worked for 3 years as a computer programmer and web designer, then i tried to study Natural Sciences at the University of Milan.

-I worked for 2 years as a computer programmer and web designer.
-Honestly, I got bored.
-Don't get me wrong, I love programming, but I need the right reason to do it.
-I've been working for companies whose purpose was making rich people even more rich, all of this without caring about the biggest problem the humanity is facing on: global warming.
-Do you think covid-19 is a big problem?
-Let's wait few years.
+However I still want to make great software, and in this moment I need to take control of my live, move out from my parent's house and earn my way to freedom.

 ### What's my Mission?